soumyasingh23/IllumioAssessment/readme.md

 Running this project generates two files - port_protocol_combo_count_output.csv and tag_count_output.csv

+Tested the project with different combinations of log flow inputs and lookup table combinations.

 ### Implementation
 - Metadataservice reads the static metadata from port and lookup csv files.
 The following maps are computed: